Scheana Marie Focuses On New Boyfriend As Mike Shay Divorce Continues

 “He’s just an amazing person,” Scheana Marie gushed to Us Weekly in early March as she attended the iHeart Radio Music Awards in Los Angeles.
 “He’s a really great guy.
 We met 10 years ago— he was working the door at a club I used to go to all the time.”

-According to Scheana Marie, she hopes fans will get to see what an amazing guy her new boyfriend is when the show returns but when it comes to his time on the series, he won’t be featured in a full-time role.
+According to Scheana Marie, she hopes fans will get to see what an amazing guy her new boyfriend is when the show returns, but when it comes to his time on the series, he won’t be featured in a full-time role.
 Instead, he will likely make guest appearances when available.

 “Ultimately, it’ll be his decision,” Scheana Marie explained.
 “If we’re still together come May and if he wants to, he’s welcome to; if he doesn’t, I’m OK with that… It will not be to the level of the other guys on the show.
 He’s a very busy man.
 He has more than one job and won’t have time for all of our drama.”